Directed by Michael Gershman

 - Chekhov's Bazooka: The rocket launcher Buffy used to dust The Judge in "Innocence" is used again to try and kill Wood.

-- Also the cheerleader outfit that Buffy last wore in Season One ("The Witch").
+- Also the cheerleader outfit that Buffy last wore in "The Witch").

 - Chick Magnet: RJ, due to the effects of his magic jacket, is one unintentionally.